Erie County Court Records

 OhioCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OhioCourts.us are subject to the Terms of Service and Privacy Notice.

-Erie County occupies the Lake Erie shoreline in northern Ohio, centered on the city of Sandusky.
-The county’s judicial system includes the Erie County Court of Common Pleas — with its General, Domestic Relations, Juvenile, and Probate divisions — along with the Sandusky Municipal Court, the Erie County Municipal Court, and the Vermilion Municipal Court.
-Each court generates its own body of case records, from felony criminal proceedings in the General Division to small claims handled at the municipal level.
-The Erie County Clerk of Courts serves as the official custodian of records for the Common Pleas Court and the Sixth District Court of Appeals, while each municipal court clerk maintains that court’s files independently.
+Erie County sits along the Lake Erie shoreline in northern Ohio, with Sandusky as its county seat.
+The county's judicial system is spread across several courts: the Erie County Court of Common Pleas — which includes a General Division, a Domestic Relations Division, a Juvenile Division, and a Probate Division — along with the Sandusky Municipal Court, the Erie County Municipal Court, and the Vermilion Municipal Court.
+Each court keeps its own records, ranging from felony criminal proceedings in the General Division all the way down to small claims matters at the municipal level.
+The Erie County Clerk of Courts is the official record keeper for the Common Pleas Court and the Sixth District Court of Appeals, while each municipal court clerk independently manages its own files.

-Ohio provides several pathways for finding court case data.
-Clerk offices across the state offer in-person record access, and many counties have developed their own online case-lookup systems.
-The Erie County Clerk of Courts maintains a Public Information Case System for Common Pleas records, and each municipal court offers its own search tools.
-For broader statewide searches, OhioCourts.us can help users identify publicly available court case information from jurisdictions throughout Ohio.
+Ohio offers several ways to find court case data.
+Many clerk offices provide in-person access, and a number of counties have built their own online case-lookup tools.
+The Erie County Clerk of Courts maintains a Public Information Case System for Common Pleas records, and each municipal court offers its own search options.
+If you need to search across jurisdictions, OhioCourts.us can help you identify publicly available court case information from courts throughout Ohio.

 How to Look Up a Court Case in Erie County?

-Locating a court case in Erie County depends on which court handled the matter.
-The county operates several courts at different locations, and each maintains its own records system.
+Where you start your search depends on which court handled the case.
+Erie County operates several courts at different locations, and each runs its own records system.

 Erie County Courts Directory